 The city of Pristina has a gentle mainland atmosphere with chilly, frigid winters and warm summers.
 The months of May, June, all the way to September are the perfect time to spend a vacation.
 Winter (October to December) is up to your discretion, thick attires and jackets need to be packed in your luggage if you prefer to travel during the winter season.
 In the high summer months of July and August it can get exceptionally hot – temperatures of 40ºc are not phenomenal, while in the winter snow is normal and it can be extremely icy, despite the fact that the mountains are wonderful around this time.

-These are the things to do and places to see in Pristina, Kosovo…
+and places to see in Pristina, Kosovo…

 Ethnographic Museum (Muzeu Etnologjik Emin)

-The Ethnographic Museum (Muzeu Etnologjik Emin) is a typical house museum that is quite exciting to discover and provides a detailed study of an Albanian family’s life .
+is a typical house museum that is quite exciting to discover and provides a detailed study of an Albanian family’s life .
 Upon entrance, a good local guide will welcome you and answer your questions about the museum in all sincerity.
 They have lots of anecdote to tell and historic information making the place definitely worth a visit.
 It’s a very exciting museum in the middle of the city.
 Significantly, it is a history of importance and after a visit the curious guest certainly obtains a better understanding of the country and its history.